Clube Ferroviário do Recife

-Clube Ferroviário do Recife, commonly known as Ferroviário do Recife, is a Brazilian football club based in Recife, Pernambuco state.
+Clube Ferroviário do Recife, commonly known as Ferroviário do Recife, was a Brazilian football club based in Recife, Pernambuco state.
 They competed in the Série B twice.

 History

 The club was founded on March 17, 1928.
 They competed in the Série B in 1971, when they were eliminated n the First Stage, and in 1972, when they were again eliminated in the First Stage of the competition.